chatox/networks-science-course/upf/upf-course-presentation.md

 In seminar and practice sessions, students can work individually or in small groups in performing network analysis tasks.
 At the end of each session, each student reports his/her findings individually with a 1-2 pages report.

-There are three group projects (groups of two students), which integrate the techniques seen in the seminar sessions.
-These are accompanied by practice sessions for instructors to solve student questions regarding these projects.

 # Evaluation

 See [evaluation rules](upf-evaluation.md)